AdaCore/learn/books/SPARK_for_the_MISRA_C_Developer/chapters/03_syntactic_guarantees.rst

       y = tmp;
    }

-MISRA-C Rule 17.8 prevents such mistakes by stating that `"A function parameter should not be modified"`.
+MISRA C Rule 17.8 prevents such mistakes by stating that `"A function parameter should not be modified"`.

-No such rule is needed in SPARK, as function parameters are only inputs so cannot be modified, and procedure parameters have a `mode` defining whether they can be modified or not.
-Only parameters of mode `out` or `in out` can be modified, and their modification is visible at the calling site.
-For example, assigning to parameter of mode `in` (the default parameter mode which can also be ommitted) results in compilation errors:
+No such rule is needed in SPARK, since function parameters are only inputs so cannot be modified, and procedure parameters have a `mode` defining whether they can be modified or not.
+Only parameters of mode `out` or `in out` can be modified -- and these are prohibited from functions in SPARK -- and their modification is visible at the calling site.
+For example, assigning to a parameter of mode `in` (the default parameter mode if omitted) results in compilation errors:

 .. code:: ada
     :class: ada-expect-compile-error